 Paying attention to your diet could hold the key to regular eyesight over low vision or blindness.

 If you’ve never considered it before, then you now have even more reasons to get your kids – and yourself – consuming as many leafy greens as they can.
 Certain vitamins and micronutrients contain powerful properties which have been known to help fight against vision-taking diseases such as cataracts or age-related macular degeneration.

 Even if your most recent annual eye exam hasn’t shown any ill-health in your eyes, there is no reason to ‘go easy’ on yourself – maintain a diet which is rich with eye-protecting nutrients and you better the odds of maintaining great eye health for a very long time!

 There is a balance which must be struck between meal-based changes (i.e. improving the quality or variety of produce you’re buying from the supermarket) and the use of vitamin supplements.
-You can discuss this balance at length with one of our optometrists, as Drs Sanchez and Haslam can offer advice specific to your needs, and focused around your lifestyle.
+You can discuss this balance at length with your optometrist, who can offer advice specific to your needs, and focused around your lifestyle.

 Kale is an exceptional leaf.
 Taste aside, it – and an assortment of other leafy greens, like spinach and turnip greens – are very high in lutein and zeaxanthin, two micronutrients which may protect against the development of age-related macular degeneration (aka AMD) and cataracts.

 Studies suggest that women with a high lutein and zeaxanthin diet could be less likely develops cataracts than those who were lutein and zeaxanthin deficient, so there’s certainly no harm in adding it to your diet.*